StuartRiffle/ragtag-tiger/README.md

 To use the response file, pull it in with `@` on the command line (the file extension doesn't matter).
 ```
-python ragtag.py @debug_server.args  ...
+ragtag @debug_server.args  ...
 ```

 ### Prompt assembly
-For casual/occasional use this may be overthinking things, but response files are _perfect_ for building up system prompts and chatbot instructions from snippets of text, because you may end up juggling a dozen little text files, or might want to share common prompts between multiple query jobs.
+For casual/occasional use this may be overthinking things, but response files are perfect for building up system prompts and chatbot instructions from snippets of text, like the one in the "Prompt" section above.
+It's easier than juggling a dozen little text files, and you might want to share common prompts between different query jobs.

 ### Forward slashes in Windows paths

 I did not know this for the *longest time*: forward slashes work in Windows path names.
-For example, `d:/dev/foo` is a valid path anywhere (well, except for on the command line, which would be the most useful place; it requires quotes there because cmd.exe uses slashes for option flags).
-But the kernel honors forward slashes in filenames like backslashes.
+For example, `d:/dev/foo` is a valid path literally anywhere (except for on the command line, which would be the most useful place, because `cmd.exe` requires quotes it uses slashes for option flags).

-So: prefer forward slashes in your configuration files, because they are portable.
+But the kernel honors slashes internally, so prefer forward slashes in configuration files, because that makes them portable.

 # Options
 You can also see a list of options with `--help`
 ```
-python ragtag.py --help
+ragtag --help
 ```

 | Option                  | Value      | Description                                                       |